motunrayomitide/Capstone-Customer-Data/README.md

 ## Project Overview

 This Project involves analyzing customer data for a subscription service to identify segments and trends. the goal is to understand customer behaviour, track Subscription types and identify key trends in cancellation and renewals.
+This analysis focuses on understanding customer behavior in relation to sudscription, the Subscription types and the most popular subscription types, and the cancellation and renewal trends.

+## Key Metrics
+* Region:
+* Revenue
+* Subscription types
+* Subscription Starts
+* Subcription Ends
+* Cancelation

+## Data Cleaning and Preparation
+1. Remove Duplicates
+2. Handle missing Values
+3. Convert dates
+4. convert Cancelled column to 1 or 0.

+## Tools used
+1. Microsoft Excel
+   * For Cleaning
+   * For Analysis
+   * For Visualization
+2. SQL query
+3. Powerbi
+   * For Visualization
+   * For Analysis
+   * For Dashboard Creation

+## Explorative Data Analysis
+This involves the exploring of the data to answer some of these questions
+* What is the Subcription Pattern
+* what is the average subscription Duratiom
+* what is the most popular subscription type

+## Visual Analysis and Inferences.